jameslawler/notes/docs/portuguese/verbs/irregular/ver.md

 3. Understanding or Realizing:

-   - Portuguese: Compreender ou perceber - ex: Eu finalmente consigo ver o que você está tentando dizer.
+   - Portuguese: Compreender ou perceber - ex: Eu finalmente consigo ver o que você está a tentar dizer.
    - English: Understanding or realizing - e.g: I finally can see what you're trying to say.

 ## Exercises